Environmental Initiatives

 The electricity used at all TOWA’s domestic production bases (Headquarters/ Factory, Kyoto East Plant, Kyushu Work) has been switched to the renewable energy plans of the electric power companies since Jul.
 2021.
 Scope2 Equivalent to 2,889t-CO2 per year based on actual results in FY2020 The electricity used at TOWA’s domestic production bases has been switched to 100% renewable energy.

 Promotion of replacement of Headquarters/ Factory lighting with LEDs since Jan.
 2021.
-Scope2 (Equivalent to 13t-CO2 per year) Since it has already been switched to renewable electricity, it is not counted as a CO2 reduction amount, but it saves energy and costs.
+Scope2 Equivalent to 13t-CO2 per year Compared to conventional lighting equipment, power consumption is reduced, leading to a reduction in CO2 emissions.

 Converting gas air conditioning equipment at Headquarters/ Factory to electric power since Apr.
 2023.
 Scope1 Equivalent to 144t-CO2 per year Since Headquarters/ Factory has already switched to renewable electricity, all of the electricity will be reduced in CO2.